mkschuster/bsfpython/doc/Notes.md

 Later, when it became clear that samples could result from different flow cells resulting in BSF Sample objects bearing the same name, the code base needed some adjustments.

-The bsf.data.Collection.sample_groups instance variable has been changed from a Python dict of BSF Sample name keys and BSF Sample values to a Python list of BSF Sample objects.
+The bsf.ngs.Collection.sample_group_dict instance variable has been changed from a Python dict of BSF Sample name keys and BSF Sample values to a Python list of BSF Sample objects.
 For the moment, a check is in place testing, whether the Python list contains already the same BSF Sample object.
 The Python 'in' comparison operator uses the memory address in lack of a specific __cmp__ method, but it may make sense to implement such a more specific method.
-See method bsf.data.Collection._process_row_dict
+See method bsf.ngs.Collection._process_row_dict

 The bsf.Analysis.samples instance variable also needed changing from a dict to a list.
 A similar check avoiding duplicates is in place in the bsf.Analysis.add_sample method.